-- GGA, as e.g. the BP (Becke-Perdew) or the BLYP (Becke-Lee-Yang-Parr) functional, can give accuracy of the same or better quality than MP2.
-Hybrid functionals, such as the B3LYP are also widely used. - The search for increasingly accurate functionals is a current hot topic in the field: - Meta-GGA have been also recently developed
+- GGA, as e.g. the BP (Becke-Perdew) or the BLYP (Becke-Lee-Yang-Parr) functional, can give accuracy of the same or better quality than MP2. - Hybrid functionals (such as B3LYP), which include part of the exact HF exchange, are also broadly used. - The search for increasingly accurate functionals is a current hot topic in the field:

+- Meta-GGA have been also recently developed